SkyBlueRW/SkyBlueRW.github.io/_posts/2023-08-28-more-better.md

 ### Introduction <a name="introduction"></a>

+last BL, not mention calibration of variance related parameters. this blog talks about the calibration in practice. furthermore, this strategy of combine information underlying BL.

+calibration

-- more variance
+- tau
-- strategy of combine more information
-- statistical: high variance/ diversified information bagging/ensemble .....
-- finance: different information for different horizon
-- variance calibration for BL tau/ omega / other implementation
+- specifically omega
+- specify omega in terms of tau for subjective view / Idozek.
+Active risk proportional
+- boils down to shrink / with risk parity

+strategy a challenge task, the hope rely on combine multiple information source. from a finance perspective, different information for different horizon. from a statistical perspective, return for high variance, diversified information bagging/ensemble.

+prior a special one

 $$